London Bridges Walk Frequently Asked Questions

 Are there any technical elements to the walk?

-No, but there are steps at either side of some of the bridges
+No, but there are steps at either side of most of the bridges

 When should I arrive?